jhugheswebdev/blog/_posts/2017-1-19-Hello-World.md

 ![GALogo](http://www.coindesk.com/wp-content/themes/coindesk2/images/events/consensus-2015/sponsors-and-partners/general-assembly.png)

-I’m eager to learn more about design, get seasoned as a front-end developer, and hopefully be able to contribute more than just a little bit to the company.
+I’m eager to learn more about design, to get seasoned as a front-end developer, and hopefully be able to contribute more than just a little to the company.